 There’s a low-haze anti-glare matte coating that eliminates reflections without making the picture appear too grainy.

 Connectivity options include one HDMI 1.4 port and a VGA input; there’s no dedicated audio jack.

 The Dell SE2719H goes for ~$150 – $200, which is overpriced considering its image quality, performance, and features.

 At this price range, you can get a much better monitor, such as the AOC 24G2 with 144Hz and AMD FreeSync, which is not only drastically better for gaming but for everyday use as well due to its wider color gamut, better connectivity options, and ergonomic design.

 The Dell SE2719H is also available as a 24″ variant, the Dell SE2419H.

 Both models can also be found as SE2719HX and SE2419HX.
-These are identical monitors, but come with different cables (X models come with a VGA cable, the standard models with HDMI).
+These are identical monitors, but come with different cables (X models come with an HDMI cable, the standard models with VGA).

 Additionally, you can find them as SE2719HR and SE2419HR.
 The ‘R’ suffix usually just stands for ‘retail’ for Dell monitors.
 However, these models also support FreeSync up to 75Hz over HDMI (48-75Hz variable refresh rate range).

 The 24″ models have identical specifications as the 27″ variants, apart from a slightly lower 250-nit peak brightness and the difference in pixel density.

 Regardless, all models are usually overpriced and you can find better monitors at the same price range.
 They might be worth considering if you find them on a big sale, in which case feel free to leave us a comment below if you’re not sure which monitor to pick!